Writing a product comparison is just like writing reviews… a bunch of mini product reviews.

 Your Products’ Conclusion, Rating, and Affiliate Link

-This is where you'll give your final thoughts of the product.
+This is where you’ll give your final thoughts about the product.
 Your opinion.
-And whether or not you'd recommend the product to your readers.
+And whether or not you’d recommend the product to your readers.

 You should also add a little bit about the product that are facts.
 For instance, a web hosting service called WP Engine, I’d say something like…